sergiogama/telco-customer-churn-on-icp4d/README.md

+# What Is Churn Rate?

+The churn rate, also known as the rate of attrition or customer churn, is the rate at which customers stop doing business with an entity.
+It is most commonly expressed as the percentage of service subscribers who discontinue their subscriptions within a given time period.
+It is also the rate at which employees leave their jobs within a certain period.
+For a company to expand its clientele, its growth rate (measured by the number of new customers) must exceed its churn rate.

 # Predict Customer Churn using Watson Machine Learning and Jupyter Notebooks on Cloud Pak for Data

 In this Code Pattern, we use IBM Cloud Pak for Data to go through the whole data science pipeline to solve a business problem and predict customer churn using a Telco customer churn dataset.
 Cloud Pak for Data is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data as well as build and deploy machine learning and deep learning models.